 While there is quite a bit to see, these are our favorite activities.

-A Real Soviet-Era Submarine
+1. Climb Into a Real Soviet-Era Submarine

 Our favorite part of visiting the Maritime Museum of San Diego is climbing into the B-39 Soviet submarine which was in active duty for over 20 years, commissioned during the 1970s, and stalker of many U.S. warships.